Jeered in Washington by his fellow Republicans, Rep. Matt Gaetz gets cheers back home

 "And he was actually kicked out of our student Congress for being disrespectful, disruptive, getting his way or the highway," she recalled.
 "So unfortunately, these are the patterns of who Matt Gaetz is."

-His constituents don't seem to mind that long-honed style of politics.
+Regardless of how he presented himself early in the formation of his political identity, his constituents don't seem to mind the role he plays now.
 Gaetz's Congressional district on Florida's panhandle is one of the most Republican in the state.
 He easily won reelection every term since first going to Congress.
 Still, some conservative Republicans in his district, like Renee Johnmeyer say they began to think Gaetz was all talk and no action.

 "I felt like it was a lot of word service," Johnmeyer recalled of her congressman's tenure in Congress, "that he was just saying things and not making things happen."